 Our podcasts are now LIVE on Spotify!
-Listen now to these amazing student crated projects.
+Listen now to these amazing student created projects.
 The topics you ask?
 Anything from Unusual Foods to the Secret Lives of Pets.
-If you ever wanted to know more about the first ever male Cover Girl ambassador James Charles we got you cover!
-Worried about Surviving a Zombie […]
+If you ever wanted to know more about the first-ever male Cover Girl ambassador James Charles we got you covered!
+Worried about Surviving a Zombie Apocalypse? […]

 As part of middle school electives I am currently running a course on podcasting.
 Beyond the technical proficiency required, the most important part of podcasting would be content.
 Generating topic, ideas, and themes is essential.
 We spent the last few periods running through the gamut of brainstorming activities to think of what is important to not just the audience, but […]